-Restorative Practices Consequences Engage the student(s) in Restorative Conversations Follow up with the student after class Full class restorative conversation or class circle Peace path with students (SPES) Have the student create an apology letter Provide student with reflection document Phone call home Phone call home where student talks to their parent about what happened Time owed back to teacher/class before school, during lunch/nutrition, or after school Move seats Cell phone check in system Classroom cleaning
+Restorative Practices Consequences Engage the student(s) in Restorative Conversations Follow up with the student after class Full class restorative conversation or class circle Peace path with students Have the student create an apology letter Provide student with reflection document Phone call home Phone call home where student talks to their parent about what happened Time owed back to teacher/class before school, during lunch/nutrition, or after school Move seats Cell phone check in system Classroom cleaning Temporary Technology removal (i.e. Chromebooks)

 At times, however, there will be instances when a pattern has emerged or a more serious action is taken by a student.
-In these cases the teacher and the school's Restorative Practices Team (administrators and Restorative Justice Coordinator) will work together in ensuring that relationships are restored after harm is done and learning opportunities are provided to the student to help correct the behavior.
+In these cases the teacher and the school's Restorative Practices Team will work together in ensuring that relationships are restored after harm is done and learning opportunities are provided to the student to help correct the behavior.
 Some examples of next steps in these cases would be:

-Restorative Practices Consequences The Restorative Justice Coordinator will come to the classroom to escort the student to a different space Parent meeting with the student and the Restorative Justice Coordinator Parent meeting with the student and the The Restorative Justice Coordinator will help the student to calm and reflect Assistant PrincipalParent meeting with the student and the Principal 3.
-The Restorative Justice Coordinator will make the decision on: a. involving the administration team b. the timing for a restorative conversation c. who the participants in the restorative conversation should be d. consequences to be paired with the restorative conversation 4.
-The Restorative Justice Coordinator or admin will call home Behavior contract Campus beautification Lunch reflection Loss of activities/extracurriculars Daily check ins with the Restorative Justice Coordinator at the beginning of the day
+Restorative Practices Consequences A staff member will come to the classroom to escort the student to a different space A staff member will help the student to calm and Parent/Guardian meeting with the student and a member of the SPES staff reflect 3.
+An administrator will make the decision on: Parent/Guardian meeting with the student and the Principal a. b. the timing for a restorative conversation c. who the participants in the restorative conversation should be d. consequences to be paired with the Behavior contract Campus beautification Lunch reflection Loss of activities/extracurriculars Daily check ins with an assigned member of the restorative conversation 4.
+An Administrator will call home SPES Staff at the beginning of the day